What Remains

 So what do we do with this?

-If reality is asymmetrical, if the positive is harder to find, harder to specify, harder to cause, how do we live?
+If reality is asymmetrical and if the positive is harder to find, harder to specify, harder to cause, how do we live?

 We live like sculptors.

 The sculptor doesn’t build the statue.
 He removes what isn’t the statue.
-The David was always in the marble.
-The work is subtraction.
+The David was always in the marble and the work is subtraction.

-This doesn’t mean the positive is fake.
+This does not mean the positive is fake.
 David is real.
-The good life is real.
-Meaning is real.
+The good life is real and so is meaning.

 It means the path to the positive runs through the negative.

-You don’t construct the life you want.
-You chisel away the parts that definitely aren’t it.
+You don’t construct the life you want, but you chisel away the parts that definitely aren’t it.

 1 I’m simplifying here, but the basic idea is wild… your immune system doesn’t have a list of every possible threat.
 It can’t, new viruses mutate constantly.
 So instead it learns what you look like and attacks anything that doesn’t match.
 The technical term is “self/non self discrimination.”
 Health is basically your body successfully rejecting everything that isn’t you.